 Change the subfield as follows (Track changes ON)

 In the AEAD inverse transformation process, the data fields shall be applied as in Table 9-5.
+For frames other than Compact frames, MHR is as defined in 7.2.
+For secure Compact frames, MHR, as used in Table 9-5, is represented by the right-concatenation of the Frame Type field and the Compact Frame ID field (as shown in Figure 2), the RPA Hash field and, if present, the RPA Prand field (as shown in Figure 61).

-NOTE—The MHR contains the Auxiliary Security Header field, as defined in 7.2, for frames other than Compact frames.
-For Compact frames, the MHR is composed of the ID field, the RPA_hash field, the RPA_prand field if present and the Message Control field of the Compact frame.
+NOTE—The MHR for frames other than Compact frames contains the Auxiliary Security Header field, as defined in 7.2.

 -------- 24/20r3--------